Central de Ajuda

 Risk Limit Parameters

-• Tiered MMR (Maintenance Margin Ratio): Used to calculate the maintenance margin–the minimum margin required to keep a position from being liquidated.
-The system applies a tiered approach, where each risk limit tier has a corresponding MMR.
-In hedge mode, the MMR is based on the position with the larger value.
-For details, see: Maintenance Margin Calculation | Gate .
+• Tiered Maintenance Margin Ratio (MMR): Used to calculate the maintenance margin required to keep an existing position from being liquidated.
+The system calculates maintenance margin based on the latest applicable risk limit tier.
+A tiered calculation method is applied, where each risk limit tier uses its corresponding MMR.
+In hedge mode, the side with the larger position value is used for the calculation.
+For detailed examples, refer to Maintenance Margin.

 How to View Risk Limit Information